-In the most severe cases of HDFN, the fetus may need intrauterine transfusion (IUT) or may be born with severe anaemia that requires exchange red cell transfusion, suffer permanent neurological damage due to high bilirubin levels (kernicterus), or may even die.
+In the most severe cases of HDFN, the fetus may need intrauterine transfusion (IUT) or may be born with severe anaemia that requires exchange red cell transfusion, suffer permanent neurological damage due to high bilirubin levels (kernicterus), or may die in utero.

-During the first pregnancy, if fetal red cells cross the placenta into the maternal circulation (fetomaternal haemorrhage; FMH), antibodies can develop against antigens on the fetus’ red cells that are inherited from the father but are absent on the mother’s red cells.
-This is because the mother’s immune system recognises the fetal red cell antigens as foreign and mounts an immune response (antibodies).
+During the first pregnancy, if fetal red cells cross the placenta into the maternal circulation (fetomaternal haemorrhage; FMH), the maternal immune system recognises the paternally derived fetal red cell antigens as foreign and mounts an immune response, and antibodies can develop.
+However, HDFN rarely occurs during a first pregnancy.

-In a subsequent pregnancy with an antigen-positive fetus, the immune system is restimulated and when the resulting IgG antibodies cross the placenta, they bind to the antigens on the fetus’ red cells, haemolysis (breakdown of the fetal red cells) occurs, and this leads to anaemia in the fetus.
+In a subsequent pregnancy, red cells from an antigen-positive fetus will restimulate the maternal immune system.
+When the resulting IgG antibodies cross the placenta, they bind to the fetal red cell antigens and haemolysis (breakdown of the red cells) occurs, leading to anaemia in the fetus.

 Antibody to the RhD antigen is a frequent cause of moderate to severe HDFN.
-IgG antibodies against other Rh antigens (particularly c and E) and other blood group antigens (including K, Fya, S and s) may also cause HDFN.
+IgG antibodies against other red cell antigens (particularly c, K and E) and other blood group antigens (including Fya, S and s) may also cause HDFN.

 ABO incompatibility between the mother and fetus is common but usually only causes mild to moderate HDFN.
 ABO incompatibility ameliorates the effect of RhD incompatibility between mother and fetus.